pcheek13/MorningMirror/modules/MMM-Modulebar/README.md

 This an extension for the [MorningMirror](https://magicmirror.builders/).

 This Module adds a touch menu to hide / show the defined (in config.js) modules.
+The refreshed layout ships with larger, high-contrast buttons, a glassy background that floats above full-screen effects, and an overlay that you can tap anywhere to wake the mirror when everything is hidden.
+The buttons now sync their visuals to the actual visibility of each target module on startup, so the on/off state is accurate even if other modules (profiles, schedules, etc.) hide things before Modulebar loads.

 ### Screen shots